 Solar appears poised to grow even more quickly than wind’s impressive rise.
 Solar has accounted for at least 27% of all new capacity from any energy source added to the grid each year since 2013.
 A major utility in Florida has embarked on its “30 by 30” strategy, which will build 30 million solar panels in Florida by 2030.
 The panels will represent an estimated 10,000 megawatts of capacity, compared to just 2,100 megawatts in the entire state today.

 This allows the turbines to be much taller than their onshore peers — boasting operating efficiencies higher than natural-gas power plants.
-The U.S. Department of Energy (DOE) reports that over 23,000 megawatts of offshore wind projects could be put into production by 2030, enough to generate about 3% to 4% of the country’s total electricity.
+The U.S. Department of Energy (DOE) reports that over 23,000 megawatts of offshore wind projects could be put into production by 2030.
+Enough to also generate about 3% to 4% of the country’s total electricity.

 Offshore wind power and enhanced geothermal systems (EGS) will be emerging in the next ten years.
 The United States has incredible offshore wind potential thanks to its vast coastlines, including on the Great Lakes.
 With most of the US’s population residing in coastal cities, new technology allows offshore wind turbines to be built far enough into the ocean that they’re not visible from the shoreline.

 Costs are down,options are up, and it’s never been more affordable or easy to utilize the power of the sun for your own home.
 The question is: are you going to look for something new, or continue to pay your electric bills the way you always have?

 If you are interested in discovering just how easy, look no farther than Florida’s solar company– born & bred in the Sunshine State— Go Solar Power.

 Go Solar Power will send a specialist directly to you for a complimentary visit.
 They’ll look at your current electrical bill and look at your roof.